Education and Training

 - A qualification at Level 3 in the subject you intend to teach

-- Level 2 qualification in English Language (e.g. GCSE English Language at grade C or above)
+- Candidates will be required to have a literacy qualification at Level 2 prior to joining the course (e.g. GCSE English Language at grade C or above)

 - Candidates should be in a 'full teaching role'

-- All applicants must attend an interview with a member of the teacher training team and undertake a literacy initial assessment
+- All applicants must attend an interview with a member of the teacher training team (to discuss their teaching role and qualifications) and undertake an initial assessment

 - Candidates should be able to identify a mentor who is a qualified teacher